lixinthecoolcat/calculator/README.md

 -h: print out help info
 -e: set log level [ERROR|DEBUG|TRACE|INFO].
 Default is DEBUG

+Note:
-Note: use fatJar task to build standalone executable jar file.
+Use fatJar task to build standalone executable jar file.
-Note: for better user experience, this system running in loop.
+For better user experience, this system running in loop.
 Use crl-c to quit.
-Note: modify configure file if prefer log to file.
+Modify configure file if prefer log to file.
 Default is log to console.